ainc/awesome-jobs/README.md

 * Start the Rails server by running *rails s* in the command line.
 * Navigate to *localhost:3000* in a web browser.

+One more thing: every single piece of English text in this application that is presented to the user can be found in one of the files in the *config/locales* directory.

 Models (*app/models*)
 ------------
 This project contains the following model objects as well as their (important) properties: